-Paytm shares jump 20%; Goldman Sachs sees the stock at Rs 1,150
+Paytm shares jump 12% in two sessions; Goldman Sachs sees the stock at Rs 1,150

-Shares of One 97 Communications, Paytm's parent, jumped 20 per cent in Tuesday's trade to hit the upper price band of Rs 669.60 against a previous close of Rs 558 after the company's quarterly results beat Street expectations.
-At today's high price of Rs 669.60, Paytm has surged 27.57 per cent in two straight sessions.
-The counter, however, pared more than half of its gains in late deals today.
+Shares of One 97 Communications, Paytm's parent, extended their gains for the second straight session on Tuesday.
+The stock jumped 20 per cent to hit an intraday high of Rs 669.60 (upper price band) after the company's quarterly results beat Street expectations.
+The scrip eventually settled 5.60 per cent higher at Rs 589.25 over its previous close of Rs 558.
+Considering closing levels, Paytm has surged 12.25 per cent in two straight sessions.

 Goldman Sachs has upped its target price for Paytm to Rs 1,150 from Rs 1,120 on the back of significantly stronger Q3 FY23 (December 2022) quarter results.
 It raised FY24 adjusted EBITDA estimate by 30 per cent and FY25 EBITDA estimate by 14 per cent.